 It’s hard to believe that it’s already mid-August.
 Even with scorching hot temperatures, at this point in the season, it starts to feel like fall is just around the corner.
 The truth is, we still have several weeks of summer left to enjoy!
 This means, we aren’t ready to say goodbye to the hot, humid weather, BBQ’s, summer parties, or weekends away at the cottage.
 A lot of people take holidays in August, because it’s a great month to escape the city and head up north to the cottage, even if it’s just for the weekend.

 I don’t know about you, but when I’m invited to a cottage, I get a little bit anxious about what to pack.
 I’m always afraid of under-packing, but I’m also afraid of being that person, who shows up with way too much “stuff.”
 I love going for weekends away in cottages, they’re so relaxing!
 I’ve even been looking at some large properties in Wales since I’d quite like to visit somewhere like Conwy in the summer.
 I haven’t booked anything yet though!
 You’ll always need to pack the basics (ie: clothes, toothbrush, etc), but after that, it can be a nightmare deciding what else to bring.
 Will you need a hairdryer, for example, or will it be provided?
 And what about shampoo and conditioner, or will there be those little travel bottles waiting in the bathroom for you when you arrive?
-To help take away from of the anxiety around what to pack and everything else that you need to think about, you might want to consider taking some budder to make the trip less stressful.
+To help take away some of the anxiety around what to pack and everything else that you need to think about, you might want to consider taking some budder to make the trip less stressful.
 After all, it’s meant to be a relaxing getaway, so there’s no need to get your knickers in a twist!
 What happens, happens, and if you forget anything or if something breaks, it’s no big deal, just breathe in the fresh air and be grateful for the summer whilst it’s here!
 So, in an effort to reduce your stress levels, I’m sharing the 7 essentials you need to pack for a weekend at the cabin or cottage.